Thomas Pinault: Brentford

 After a year out of football with an ankle ligament injury, Pinault returned to England sign a one-year contract with League One club Brentford on a free transfer in July 2006.
 Despite being transfer-listed by incoming manager Scott Fitzgerald in December 2006, Pinault remained at Griffin Park for the duration of the 2006–07 season and made 37 appearances, scoring one goal.
 He was released in June 2007, after Brentford's relegation to League Two was confirmed.

 Crawley Town

 Pinault joined Conference Premier club Crawley Town on a one-year contract in July 2007.
-Through successive one-year extensions of his contract, he remained at the Broadfield Stadium for three seasons and made over 110 appearances for the club.
+Through successive one-year extensions of his contract, he remained at the Broadfield Stadium for three seasons and made 128 appearances for the club.
 Pinault rejected a new contract and left Crawley at the end of the 2009–10 season.

 RC Grasse

 Early in the 2010–11 season, Pinault returned to France to join hometown Championnat de France Amateur 2 club RC Grasse.
 He remained at the Stade Jean Girard until his retirement at the end of the 2012–13 season.